 I felt bad for asking Randall to hang out in the backroom of my bar while I worked, but I didn’t want to leave him alone.
 I just… I was afraid he’d do something.
 Now I could keep an eye on him and make sure everything was all right.

 And I had the feeling he didn’t like to be left alone.
 When I’d told him I couldn’t find anyone to cover for me, I could’ve sworn I saw something in his eyes.
-Something that had vanished the second I had told him he could hang out in the backroom.
+Something that had vanished the second I told him he could hang out in the backroom.

 I’d been keeping a close eye on him ever since he came to stay with me.
 The first couple of days he’d seemed scared and timid and just… far from well.
 But now…

 As much as I wanted to go keep him company in the back, I couldn’t.
-We were a little understaffed currently with the flu season and all, and the nice weather did keep us busy for the rest of the night.
+We were a little understaffed currently with the flu season and all, and the nice weather kept us busy for the rest of the night.
 I still stole every second with him, making sure he was all right.

 Right until he fell asleep.